 Truancy is the habitual and unlawful absence from school.
-Truancy is governed by Alabama law under §16-28-1, et seq.
-Code of Alabama.
+Section 16-28-1, et seq. of the Code of Alabama governs truancy.
 If a child is truant, the parent or guardian can be charged under Alabama law with a criminal action in Juvenile Court.

-Truancy is determined by unexcused absences and tardies.
+Truancy is determined by unexcused absences.